Guardian Angel

 And so the dreams went on.

 Then one night, in the middle of some other dream, suddenly my grandfather was there.
-I don’t remember this dream- I just woke up and knew this message he had given me:
+I don’t actually remember this dream- I just woke up and knew this message he had given me:

 You dream about fish because of me.
 Sometimes I come and visit you